Iridium's Maritime Business Continues Momentum with Additional Service Providers for Iridium Certus(SM)

 The fastest L-band broadband service coming to market has once again expanded its roster of service providers

 MCLEAN, Va., Sept.
-5, 2018 /PRNewswire/ -- Iridium Communications Inc. (NASDAQ : IRDM ) announced today that KDDI Corporation, Navarino and NSSLGroup Ltd,. are the newest Iridium Certus service providers for the maritime industry.
+5, 2018 /PRNewswire/ -- Iridium Communications Inc. (NASDAQ : IRDM ) announced today that KDDI Corporation, Navarino and NSSLGlobal Ltd., are the newest Iridium Certus service providers for the maritime industry.
 Critical to the enablement of the digitalization of shipping, Iridium Certus will offer a superior L-band satellite broadband connectivity solution, making its service providers invaluable in delivering it to their customers around the world.

 With higher speeds, state-of-the-art small form factor terminals and competitive pricing options, Iridium Certus will offer a complete communications platform for all mariners and can serve as a primary service or VSAT companion solution.
 Together, each Iridium Certus service provider brings its own unique set of value-added qualities to the program.